mijos52/search_engine/README.md

 # search_engine
-a Simple search engine that crawls stuff
+#a Simple search engine that crawls stuff

+20/10/2021
+# using beautiful soup made a simple crawler
+# give list of webpages
+# will get all the links in the page

+21/10/2021
+# clean the lists properly (healty_url format)
+# two lists good links and bad links